asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 tags: [code-quality, tdd, coaching]
 ---

 Test-driven development (TDD) is one of my essential development practices.
 It, along with the other XP practices, have helped me advance as a professional developer.
 There are several benefits that TDD has over test last development.
-And of course, TDD has enormous benefits over not writing any unit tests.
-It is common when trying to convince developers to start writing unit tests (and to understand the importance of writing testable code) to ignore TDD and take the stance that _"as long as you are writing tests it doesn't matter whether you are writing them first or last."_ I am absolutely guilty of making this claim in the past and I think it is a mistake.
+And it goes without saying that TDD has enormous benefits over not writing any unit tests.
+It is common when trying to sell developers on the benefits of unit testing (and the importance of writing testable code) to ignore TDD and take the stance that _"as long as you are writing tests it doesn't matter whether you are writing them first or last."_ I am absolutely guilty of making this claim in the past and I think it is a mistake.

 <!--more-->